 ” We could detect foreign bodies, bleeding, PSE, tendons, bones, and cartilage in the samples without any problems.
 The only challenging defect is the holes in the meat.
 Hyperspectral cameras see the hole as an area of flesh (same material) but with shadow (less brightness).”

-The experience of working with Specim has been very satisfying for INSPECTRA.
+INSPECTRA has been very satisfied working with Specim.
 Both the cameras and the technology are easy to use and adapted perfectly to the different applications.

-When asked what Emilio J. de la Red would like to say to other companies looking for a technology partner, he concludes: “We would advise choosing Specim as a supplier of hyperspectral vision technology if they want to choose a supplier with solid experience, who offers a wide range of products to choose the technology that best suits their needs and offers excellent service and response time.”
+As a message to other companies looking for a hyperspectral imaging technology partner, Emilio concludes: “We would advise choosing Specim if you want a supplier with solid experience, a wide product range, and excellent service and response time.”